anoopsarkar/xtag-lem-parser/README.md

 Install instructions:
 --------------------

-Get one of the following files from ftp://ftp.cis.upenn.edu/pub/xtag/lem/

-* lem-0.14.0.i686.tgz
-      Binary version for i686 (Intel) Linux distributions.

-      Extract the files with the following command:
-      % gzip -dc lem-0.14.0.i686.tgz | tar xvf -
-      % cd lem-0.14.0.i686
-      % make install

-* lem-0.14.0.sun4u.tgz
-      Binary version for ultrasparc machines running SunOS 5.7 or later.

-      Extract the files with the following command:
-      % gzip -dc lem-0.14.0.sun4u.tgz | tar xvf -
-      % cd lem-0.14.0.sun4u
-      % make install

-* lem-0.14.0.tgz
 Full source code installation.
 You will have to compile it to run on your platform.
 The following packages are required before you can compile and install this package:

 - Berkeley DB version 3.1.xx available from http://www.sleepycat.com/
 - Perl version 5 or later
 - egcs 1.1b or later
 - Tcl/Tk version 4.0 or later

 Extract the files with the following command:

       % gzip -dc lem-0.14.0.tgz | tar xvf -
       % cd lem-0.14.0

 Read INSTALL.src for installation instructions.

 If you have problems with running "make install", use instead the command "env PWD=`pwd` make -e install".
 Also, check the values defined